gschafra/grav-plugin-markdown-inject/README.md

 # Grav Markdown Inject Plugin

-`Markdonws Inject` is a  [Grav][grav] Plugin that lets you inject markdown files from an external source into other pages using simple markdown syntax
+`Markdown Inject` is a  [Grav][grav] Plugin that lets you inject markdown files from an external source into other pages using simple markdown syntax

 # Installation